 - 5 tart apples peeled and sliced

-Add flour and salt to a food processor.
+- Add the flour and salt to a food processor.
 Pulse to mix.

-Add diced butter.
+- Add the diced butter.
 Pulse until the texture of coarse sand.

 Assembly and Baking